 Actions (5) – optional

-The user opens a popover by clicking or tapping an object represented by a text link or an icon.
+The user opens a popover by clicking an object represented by a text link or an icon.
 To improve accessibility, we recommend using texts, such as the name or ID of an object.

 Closing a Popover